mwhapples/BrailleBlaster-NG-docs/manual.md

 number of Cells between columns.
 The fields can be edited to change the width of each column as desired.

-The text Total Width: "X" is shown below the fields, where "X" is the total number of cells the columns, and the spaces between them, occupy on the braille page.
+The text Total Width: “X” is shown below the fields, where “X” is the total number of cells the columns, and the spaces between them, occupy on the braille page.
 This number automatically changes as the column widths are changed.
 This can be useful to ensure custom column widths do